 In order to ensure clear responsibility for our Access Agreement, we have rationalised our process for development and monitoring.
-The overall responsibility of our Access Agreement now resides with the University's Registrar and Secretary, with one of the Deputy Directors of Communications and External Relations having a management responsibility for the content, delivery and day-to-day monitoring.
+The overall responsibility of our Access Agreement resides with the University's Registrar and Secretary, with the Director of Admissions and Access having a management responsibility for the content, delivery and day-to-day monitoring.
 The financial management of our Access Agreement is overseen by our Professional Services Accountant.